streamlit/data_sources_app/README.md

 ## Get started!

-**1. Fork and deploy this app** in your own workspace in Streamlit Cloud 🎈
+**Fork and deploy this app** in your own workspace in Streamlit Cloud 🎈
 - [Fork](https://github.com/streamlit/data_sources_app/fork) this app's repository
 - Visit your [Streamlit Cloud dashboard](https://share.streamlit.io/signup) and click on <kbd>New App</kbd>
 - Fill the form: